shettyg/ovn-docker/README.md

 Installing Open vSwitch for OVN
 -------------------------------
 OVN is currently in development mode and as such there is no released packages available for direct installation.
-You can install it from source.
+The installed ipam (described later) and the ovn-controller should be based off the same code base.
+You can install it from source using the mentioned commit below.
 For e.g., on a Ubuntu 14.04 system, you can install it with:

 ```
 sudo apt-get install -y autoconf libtool sparse openssl pkg-config make gcc libssl-dev git
 git clone https://github.com/openvswitch/ovs.git
 cd ovs
-git checkout -b ovn_local origin/ovn
+git checkout -b ovn_local 767944131928487497579fd48
 ./boot.sh
 ./configure --prefix=/usr --localstatedir=/var  --sysconfdir=/etc --enable-ssl --with-linux=/lib/modules/`uname -r`/build
 make -j3